 MRFs are all set up a little differently, but still have the same basic functions.
 The recycled materials are separated by both machines and people working in the factory.
 Most will have any large items sorted by hand.
 Then there are many different conveyor belts, magnetized drums, rollers, and other machines that help separate paper from metals from plastic, etc.

-Once everything is separated, the materials are compressed and forms into large bales of each item.
+Once everything is separated, the materials are compressed and formed into large bales of each item.
 Once the bales have been made, the MRF will then transport the materials to recycling facilities or store them if needed.

 After recyclable materials leave the MRF, they are transported to one of many facilities that will do the recycling.
 Some of these are stateside, others are abroad.